Charles Sauriol: Conservation activities

 In 1946, he was co-founder of the Don Valley Conservation Association (DVCA) whose mission was to preserve the Don Valley as a woodland park.
-Sauriol edited and published the DVCA newsletter called The Cardinal from 1951–1956.
-The Association organized steam locomotive trips for the DVCA called The Conservation Special as fundraisers from 1951–1961.
+Sauriol edited and published the DVCA newsletter called The Cardinal from 1951 to 1956.
+The Association organized steam locomotive trips for the DVCA called The Conservation Special as fundraisers from 1951 to 1961.
 These trips began at the Don River station near Queen St. in the Don Valley.
 These excursions attracted upwards of 1000 people and traveled to such destinations as Cobourg, Lindsay, and Niagara Falls.

 In 1957, he joined the Metropolitan Toronto and Region Conservation Authority (MTRCA) (known today as the Toronto and Region Conservation Authority).
 Sauriol served on the MTRCA's executive committee and as chairman of the Conservation Areas Advisory Board.
 It was during the 1950s and 1960s that MTRCA was responsible for acquiring most of the valley and ravine lands in the Toronto area.
 This was a direct result of the damage caused by Hurricane Hazel.

 During his tenure he was responsible for acquiring land to create conservation areas in the Toronto area.
 His notable acquisitions included Bruce's Mill, Claremont, Glen Haffy, Cold Creek, and Black Creek Pioneer Village.

 In 1966 Sauriol joined the Nature Conservancy of Canada (NCC), which had been established in 1962.
 He worked as administrative director and assisted the NCC in acquiring natural areas.
 In 1971, he left the MTRCA to work for the NCC.
 In 1982, he became executive director of the Conservancy, until his retirement in 1987.
 During his time with the NCC, he was responsible for raising funds and acquiring natural areas across Canada.
 He helped acquire 500 properties in Ontario alone.

 After leaving NCC, he co-founded another organization called Trees for Today and Tomorrow which planted trees to restore degraded areas.
 He continued working as a consultant, lending his expertise to conservation authorities throughout Ontario with land acquisitions.